Skip Ribbon Commands

 OAE

-OAE stands for Otoacoustic Emissions.
+OAE stands for otoacoustic emissions.
 It is a test of the inner ear function and forms the basis of the tests commonly used in newborn hearing screening.

 Vestibular testing